authelia/authelia/docs/content/configuration/security/regulation.md

 {{< confkey type="list(string)" default="['user']" required="no" >}}

 The mode for regulation.
 The table below describes each option.
 The recommended mode is `ip`.
-It should be noted that regardless of the ban mode if bans exist in the database the user or ip will be denied access.
+It should be noted that, regardless of the ban mode, if bans exist in the database, the user or IP will be denied access.
 See the [authelia storage bans](../../reference/cli/authelia/authelia_storage_bans.md) command for information on managing ban entries.